 Are you ready to build this simple DIY wooden box centerpiece?
 This was such a beautiful spring weekend!!
 Temps in the high 60’s in Utah are a big deal after a cold winter.
 So, in between soccer games and other outings I built this DIY wooden box centerpiece out of some scrap wood I had leftover from the floating desk I built a while back.

 I love it so much, mostly because it’s so light, airy, and springy!
-I also like that you can change up its decor with every holiday and seasons.
+I also like that you can change up its decor with every holiday and season.

 DIY Wooden Box Centerpiece